AdobeDocs/campaign-classic.en/help/platform/using/sftp-server-usage.md

 * By default, all the folders you create are in Read/Write mode for your identifier only.
 When creating folders that need to be accessed by Campaign, make sure to configure them with Read/write rights for the whole group.
 Otherwise, workflows may not be able to create / delete files as they are run under a different identifier within the same group for security reasons.

 * The public IPs from which you are trying to initiate the SFTP connection must be added to the allowlist on the Campaign instance.
-Adding IP addresses to the allowlist can be requested via [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+The public IPs can be added via the Control Panel.
+[Learn more](https://experienceleague.adobe.com/en/docs/control-panel/using/sftp-management/ip-range-allow-listing){target="_blank"}

-## Database usage best practices {#sftp-server-best-practices}
+## SFTP storage usage best practices {#sftp-server-best-practices}

 SFTP severs are designed to be temporary storage spaces on which you can control retention and deletion of files.